lukcad/wsclient/README.md

 ## Overview

-`wsclient.html` is a single client file which works in all browsers by using just only HTML and pure javascipt.
+`wsclient.html` is a single client file which works in all web browsers by using just only HTML and pure javascript with saving history, ws-servers and your projects into local storage of web browser.

 ### Arcitecture